The Sacred Site of Uluru has Seen its Last Climber

-In the 1999 movie, The Matrix, Agent Smith said that when trying to classify our species it came to him we are “A virus, a disease, a cancer of this planet, a plague” eating up all the natural resources, and you need look no further than what’s happening at Uluru, or Ayers Rock in Australia right now to consider this a very valid social observation.
+In the 1999 movie The Matrix , Agent Smith said that when trying to classify our species it came to him we are “A virus, a disease, a cancer of this planet, a plague” eating up all the natural resources; and you need look no further than what’s been happening at Uluru, aka Ayers Rock, in Australia to consider this a very valid social observation.

-Thousands of tourists on self-driving trips are climbing Australia’s sacred Uluru before the site is finally closed to the public on October 26, and the sooner the better, for these last walkers are throwing rubbish at their backs, pouring harmful chemicals in organic fields and defecating on the top of the sacred indigenous site.
+Thousands of tourists on self-driving trips climbed Australia’s sacred Uluru before the site was finally closed to the public on October 26.
+And the action couldn’t have come soon enough, for many of the walkers were allegedly throwing rubbish at their backs, pouring harmful chemicals in organic fields, and defecating on the top of the sacred indigenous site.

-Uluru is a sacred rise in the indigenous Australian landscape which began forming about 550 million years ago and while climbing to its summit has always been discouraged by the park’s owners, the aboriginal Anangu people, the sacred center now features an unsightly white scar from the hundreds of tourists trudging the same path, every day.
+Uluru is a sacred rise in the indigenous Australian landscape which began forming about 550 million years ago, and while climbing to its summit has always been discouraged by the park’s owners, the aboriginal Anangu people, the sacred center now features an unsightly white scar from the hundreds of tourists who trudged the same path every day.